How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Boiling

-Pro: It is the easiest method, as you just drop everything in a pot of boiling water.
-It is very difficult to burn or overcook your ingredients using this method.
+Pro: It is the easiest method, as you drop everything in boiling water.
+It isn’t easy to burn or overcook your ingredients using this method.

 Con: Some of the nutrients might be lost in the boiling process.